Dorian2002/Dorian2002/README.md

 - 🌱 I’m currently learning **a lot of C++**

-- 👨‍💻 some project presentations are available at [https://www.behance.net/dorianfonseca2002](https://www.behance.net/dorianfonseca2002)
+- 👨‍💻 Some project presentations are available at [https://www.behance.net/dorianfonseca2002](https://www.behance.net/dorianfonseca2002)

 - 💬 Ask me about **anything you want**